 - Vacuums designed for pet hair removal

-Another easy method of cleaning your upholstery fabric all by yourself is to sprinkle baking soda on it evenly and let it sit for a few minutes.
-Vacuum clean it up after 20 minutes and you will get a sparkling and odor-free feel.
+Another easy method of cleaning your upholstery fabric all by yourself is to sprinkle baking soda evenly and let it sit for a few minutes.
+Vacuum clean it up after 20 minutes, and you will get a sparkling and odour-free feel.

 Cotton is a breathable and pocket-friendly fabric.
-It has good fade resistance and pilling resistance but it cannot stand harsh sunlight.
-Damask weave cotton is used in official setups whereas cotton duck canvas has a casual appeal to be used in households.
+It also has good fade and pilling resistance but cannot stand harsh sunlight.
+Damask weave cotton is used in official setups, whereas cotton duck canvas has a casual appeal in households.

 Linen is vintage, breathable and perfect for simple living rooms.
 Sunlight dampens linen.
-It soils and wrinkles easily so should be used with care.
+It soils and wrinkles easily, so you should use it with care.

 Royal and ultra-soft are what constitute silk.
-It has good drape but is delicate.
-When used it demands professional cleaning.
+It has a good drape but is delicate.
+When used, it demands professional cleaning.

 Polyester is an all-rounder when it comes to performance.
 It is rarely used alone, blends with cotton or wool to deliver the extra mile.
 Durable and easy to clean.

-Nylon is durable, has high abrasion resistance and resilience.
-So it can be used in areas of heavy use efficiently.
+Nylon is durable has high abrasion resistance and resilience.
+So you can use it in areas of heavy use efficiently.